mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In other words, External Commits come in two "flavors" -- a "join" commit that adds the sender to the group or a "resync" commit that replaces a member's prior appearance with a new one.
-In the latter case, the member's prior membership is demonstrated by the inclusion of a PSK proposal.

 ### Welcoming New Members